 In recent years, the WA State Government has responded to the needs of sports including rugby union, basketball, baseball and netball, by providing infrastructure funding to assist in the building of administrative headquarters.

 Football West, the game's peak body, which was established in 2004 and is affiliated to world governing organisation FIFA, through Football Federation Australia, is a high-performance association, which caters for an ever-growing number of participants.

-The establishment of a Home of Football would enhance the delivery of the sport from grassroots and development levels to elite performance.
+The establishment of a State Football Centre would enhance the delivery of the sport from grassroots and development levels to elite performance.
 It would allow more people more opportunities to play more sport, which is consistent with government policy regarding the promotion of active and healthy lifestyles.

 •Education and training resource centre for coaches, referees, administrators and volunteers seeking improvement at both community and elite levels

 •Small venue with artificial surface to be used for senior, junior and schools matches

 •A centre of training excellence to ensure the continued development of exceptional players

 •Modern facilities and training base to entice the world's biggest clubs and national teams for friendly matches, providing tourism exposure